zimagi/charts/README.md

 # Pre-commit framework

 It is a multi-language package manager for pre-commit hooks.
-You specify a list of hooks you want and pre-commit manages the installation and execution of any hook written in any language before every commit. pre-commit is specifically designed to not require root access.
+You specify a list of hooks you want and pre-commit manages the instaallation and execution of any hook written in any language before every commit. pre-commit is specifically designed to not require root access.
 If one of your developers doesn’t have node installed but modifies a JavaScript file, pre-commit automatically handles downloading and building node to run eslint without root.

 ```bash
 pip install pre-commit